frankstan33127/AwesomeAutoNews/README.md

 ## Notes

+1. This works only with python 3.
+If the python command in your system in `python` instead of `python3` then change it in the .sh files from python3 to python.

-1. Feel free to modify, redistribute, reproduce, etc this project.
+2. Feel free to modify, redistribute, reproduce, etc this project.

-1. All the icons were created by myself.
+3. All the icons were created by myself.